PuKoren/docker-mariadb-galera/README.md

 # Things to know
 ## Cluster shut down and clustering recovery

 Never shut down the whole cluster - if you do so the nodes may not be able to recover.
-If for some reason you need to shut down the whole cluster and restart it later, make sure to delete the file named `clustered` located in shared volume of the first container (`{name}-1`).
+If for some reason you need to shut down the whole cluster and restart it later, make sure to delete the file named `clustered` located in shared volume of the first container (`{name}-1` or `{name}-0` in Kubernetes).

-Always set up a rolling deployment process to avoid any clustering shutdown in case of an update.
+Always set up a rolling deployment process to avoid any clustering shutdown when updating.

 # Setup examples
 ## Behind a reverse proxy (HAProxy), secured by IP filtering (Docker Cloud)